something-smart/alpha-sapphire-hack/README.md

 * All moves with more than 15 PP have had their PP reduced to 15.
 This is to make PP stalling easier.
 * Ignore the random numbers in some of the docs.
 They are for administrative use only.
 * I am super open to feedback!
 You can reach me on Twitch [here](https://twitch.tv/something_smart_) or message me on Discord at something_smart.
 That said-- this hack's target difficulty is relatively low, so if you feel the hack is too easy across the board, you probably aren't the target audience.

+To download the hack: Click on "Something_Smart's Hack vX.Y.zip", click "download raw file", and unzip with your program of choice.

 To play the hack in Citra: After opening Citra, right-click on Alpha Sapphire and select "Open Mods Location".
 This should bring up a folder; copy the romfs folder and code.bin file into this folder (if there's anything there already, delete it first).
 That's it, you should be good to go.